roma3784/noteStore/README.md

 1. Before running the automation tests, need to clone remote repository to your local machine:

-- Run "git clone git@" command
+- Run "git clone https://github.com/roma3784/noteStore.git" command

 2. Then need to set up all needed packages: